foosoftsrl/shipper/README.md

 ## Performance

 We were able to saturate a 7 (speedy) nodes cluster with a single instance of shipper running on a 24 core VM at 50% CPU occupation.
-Speed gain is around one order of magnitude.
+Speed gain is around one order of magnitude (probably a bit less)

+We're reaching "easily" 150k logging events/sec (on a not-so-trivial http server log analysis system), a number which would have probably required to re-architect the system with load balancers and so on, had we used logstash

 ## Weak points